URL of this page: https://medlineplus.gov/genetics/gene/reln/

 Other disorders

-Studies have shown certain variations (polymorphisms) in the RELN gene to be associated with an increased risk of psychiatric disorders such as schizophrenia and bipolar disease.
-Women with these polymorphisms are at particular risk of developing bipolar disease.
-In addition, certain genetic changes that result in a decrease in production of reelin (but not a complete absence) may be a risk factor for autism spectrum disorder, which affects communication and social interaction.
-However, other studies have not supported these findings.
-Many genetic and environmental factors are believed to contribute to these complex conditions.
+Studies have shown that certain variations (polymorphisms) in the RELN gene are associated with an increased risk of psychiatric disorders such as schizophrenia and bipolar disorder.
+Women with these polymorphisms are at particular risk of developing bipolar disorder.
+However, many genetic and environmental factors likely contribute to the development of these complex conditions.

 Other Names for This Gene